Draghi in the mix as Italy elects new president

 Draghi, a former European Central Bank chief brought in to lead a national unity government one year ago, is widely considered the most eligible candidate.

-But many fear his departure as premier could trigger chaos as Italy recovers from the devastation of the coronavirus pandemic.
+But many fear his departure as premier could trigger chaos as Italy recovers from the devastation of the coronavirus pandemic — or even a snap election, which none of the ruling parties want.

 With the disparate parties in Draghi’s coalition already in battle mode ahead of next year’s general elections, further instability could put European recovery funds at risk.